Pancreatic Cancer Treatment in India

 Now, let’s take a quick look at some of the good hospitals for cancer treatment in major cities of India.

-Delhi has about 30 reputed oncology hospitals offering all kinds pancreatic cancer treatments.
-Some of the famous cancer hospitals of the city are BLK Super Specialty Hospital, Max Super Specialty Hospital, Fortis Hospital, Apollo Hospitals, Institute Rotary Cancer Hospital (IRCH), Dharamshila Hospital and Research Centre, Action Cancer Hospital, Rajiv Gandhi Cancer Hospital, Delhi State Cancer Institute, Cancer Healer Center, Sir Ganga Ram Hospital, and Batra Hospital.
+Delhi NCR has about 40 reputed oncology hospitals offering all kinds pancreatic cancer treatments.
+Some of the famous cancer hospitals of the city are Artemis Hospital, Medanta – The Medicity, Fortis Memorial Research Institute (FMRI), BLK Super Specialty Hospital, Jaypee Hospital, Max Super Specialty Hospital, Fortis Hospital, Apollo Hospitals, Dharamshila Hospital and Research Centre, Action Cancer Hospital, Rajiv Gandhi Cancer Hospital, Cancer Healer Center, and Sir Ganga Ram Hospital.

 Pancreatic cancer hospitals of Mumbai

 There are about 30 cancer hospitals in Mumbai offering pancreatic cancer treatment.
-S L Raheja Hospital, Global Hospital, Apollo Hospital, Kokilaben Hospital, Jaslok Hospital, PD Hinduja National Hospital, Dr. L H Hiranandani Hospital, Fortis Hiranandani Hospital, Seven Hills Hospital, Nanavati Hospital, Lilavati Hospital, and Breach Candy Hospital Trust are some of the well-known reputed hospitals in the city.
+S L Raheja Hospital, Global Hospital, Apollo Hospital, Kokilaben Hospital, Fortis Hiranandani Hospital, Wockhardt Hospital, Jaslok Hospital, PD Hinduja National Hospital, Dr. L H Hiranandani Hospital, Seven Hills Hospital, Nanavati Hospital, Lilavati Hospital, and Breach Candy Hospital Trust are some of the well-known reputed hospitals in the city.

 To name some of the famous oncologists of the city, known for their surgical skills and other cancer treatments are Dr. Prasad Wagle, Dr. P Jagannath, Dr. Ramankant Krishnaji Deshpande, Dr. Chetan Shah, Dr. Kamran Ahmed Khan, Dr. Ashok R. Mehta, Dr. Vijay Haribhakti, Dr. Arun Behl, Dr. Ian D’souza, Dr. Rajendra Badwe, Dr. Adwaita A Gore, Dr. Dinesh Pendharkar, Dr. Anupama Borkar Bhagia, Dr. Sudeep Sarkar, Dr. Sudeep Shah, Dr. Tejinder Singh, Dr. Rajesh Mistry Dr. Sandeep Goyle, Dr. P Jagannath, Dr. Soumil Jitendra Vyas, Dr. Vinay Kumaran, Dr. Yuvaraja T.B, and Dr. Mandar Nadkarni etc.